-I’ve been lucky enough to have two stories published.
+I’ve been fortunate enough to have two stories published.

 ‘The Adaptation Point’

-Published in Shoreline of Infinity 16 in October 2019, an award-winning sff magazine, nominated again for the British Fantasy Society Best Magazine of the Year for 2019.
+Published in Shoreline of Infinity 16 in October 2019, an award-winning sff magazine.
 The story is about what happens to a long-term exploration mission to a new planet when the colonists are losing the war of attrition with the planet’s ecology.
 The mission’s children are adapting, but can they survive when the adults are not?

 June 2020: To my great amazement ‘The Adapatation Point’ was chosen for republication in Best of British Science Fiction 2019, which can be ordered here.
 I mean, some of those other authors are properly famous.
 I am getting imposter syndrome.